 Lord Krishna is one of the adorable gods of Hindu Mythology and the most endearing chocolaty son has his birthday coming on the way.
 The world is preparing for a big festivity on Krishna Janmashtami to make the celebration a special occasion.
-It is not only celebrated in India but also a great splendour observance world-wide.
+It is not only celebrated in India but also a great splendour observance worldwide.
 People witness the majestic grandeur in a joyful and exuberant way all around the corners during this festival.
-On this account, Lord Krishna is venerated enthusiastically at innumerable Krishna temples/pilgrimages in the midnight till his Janam time; because it is a belief that Lord Krishna was born on a un-illuminated, blustery and stormy night.
+On this account, Lord Krishna is venerated enthusiastically at innumerable Krishna temples/pilgrimages from midnight till his Janam time; because it is a belief that Lord Krishna was born on an un-illuminated, blustery, and stormy night.

 You must know: Must know facts about Janmashtami

 It is a time to know a lot more about the rituals and the traditional ceremonies for Krishna Janmashtami.

 - On this auspicious day; people throw huge processions, decorate cascades.
 And carry remarkable chariots on the name of Lord Krishna to witness his most adorable glances in a form of baby krishna- ladoo gopala.